 GSIS is offering a new major, Global Civic Studies starting in Spring 2022.

 Global Civic Studies offers a curriculum that fosters global-problem solving skills through interdisciplinary education.
-It aims to provide a multi-lingual curriculum to students from various cultures to ensure a high-quality education that helps them grow into a global citizen with a spirit of mutual understanding and tolerance.
+It aims to provide a multi-lingual curriculum to students from various cultures to ensure a high-quality education that helps them grow into a global citizen, with an emphasis on mutual understanding and civic duties.

-This program offers a multi-lingual curriculum, mostly in Korean, but also in English, Chinese and Japanese.
+This program, focusing on global issues such as sustainable development, humanitarianism, and East Asian cooperation, offers a multi-lingual curriculum mostly in Korean, but also in English, Chinese and Japanese.
 (The recruitment for Spring 2022 will start in Fall 2021.)